Jinhan-Han-Jeremy/Python-SQL-Tableau-Integrating-with-data-analysis-visualization-for-absenteeism-data/README.md

 Process steps:

-\nPython read csv files and analyzed data using regressions and standard deviation based on machine learning The analyzed data inserted into MYSQL by python
+*Python read csv files and analyzed data using regressions and standard deviation based on machine learning *The analyzed data inserted into MYSQL by python
-CSV file is exported from MYSQL work bench
+*CSV file is exported from MYSQL work bench
-The csv file is visulized by tableau
+*The csv file is visulized by tableau

 These codes also include sample codes to teach myself